Cristino Bernazard

 Bernazard was subsequently appointed by Governor Carlos Romero Barceló as a member of the Puerto Rico Industrial Commission, a nomination that breezed through the confirmation process in an opposition-controlled Senate, in recognition of the historic role he had played in maintaining democratic stability in a time of crisis.

-From 1993 to 2000 completed his legislative staff career as Staff Director of the Senate Government Affairs Committee under two chairmen, Sen. Rolando Silva and Sen. Kenneth McClintock, Puerto Rico's current Secretary of State.
+From 1993 to 2000 completed his legislative staff career as Staff Director of the Senate Government Affairs Committee under two chairmen, Senators Rolando Silva and Kenneth McClintock, the latter being Puerto Rico's current Secretary of State.

+Bernazard is a United States Air Force veteran from the Korean War era.

-In 2000, his wife died, days before his boss, McClintock, lost his mother.
+In 2000, his wife died days before his boss, McClintock, lost his mother.
 Coincidentally, the graves of these two wives of military veterans were placed side by side at the Puerto Rico National Cemetery in Bayamón, Puerto Rico.
-Bernazard retired and currently lives and works as an educator in the state of Florida.
+Bernazard retired and currently and lives in Hallandale Beach, Florida.